ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 <span class="image left"><img alt="feedback" src="/img/2021-05-27-Chatbot-Immo/feedback.jpg" class="image fit" style="margin:0px auto; max-width: 400px;"></span>

 An intent is explained before so you should know what that is 😉.
-If the user sends a message to the bot the AI will check if it recognizes an intent.
+If the user sends a message to the bot, the AI will check if it recognizes an intent.
-If this is the case the chatbot will display the message where the intent is set.
+If this is the case, the chatbot will display the message where the intent is set.

 The required context and output context belong together.
 Think for example about the intent ‘Yes’ or ‘No’.
 If the bot asks a question where the user can answer yes or no, we can use these intents.
 But if there are multiple dialogs with the ‘Yes’ and ‘No’ intent, how could the bot know which dialog to go to?

-If you take a look at this example in the first dialog the bot asks the user if he/she wants to give some feedback about the bot.
+If you take a look at this example in the first dialog, the bot asks the user if he/she wants to give some feedback about the bot.
 The user can answer with yes or no. If the answer is yes, the bot will go to the input validation (green), otherwise, it will go to the bot message (grey).
 To know to which “general.yes_or_agreed” intent the bot should go to, it can look at the output context and required context.
 In the dialog where the question is asked, you can give an output context.